phamtai97/go-utils/README.md

 - Detailed examples can be see [here](./cmd/config/main.go).

 ### [3.5 conv](./utils/convertor/convertor.go)
 - How to convert numbers and strings?
 How to convert string to number?
-It's simple because there's a convertor package.
+It's simple because there's a convertor package.
 - I use [strconv](https://pkg.go.dev/strconv) for conv package.
 - It includes the following data types: int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32, float64, bool.
 - How to use?